AnjalantNelson/Total-Recall/README.md

 ## Q + A
 1. How do we assign a value to a variable?
+-let
+-const
+-var (don't use)

-2. How do we change the value of a variable?
+2. How do we change the value of a variable? car = 'string'
+The variable = 'string', boolean, or number

 3. How do we assign an existing variable to a new variable?

 4. Remind me, what are declare, assign, and define?
+Declare - To define or specify a variable.

 ### Research

-5. What is pseudocoding and why should you do it?
+5. What is pseudocoding and why should you do it? pseudocoding is the action of expalining or defining program process within a human reading form.
+I use it to better understand my code

 6. What percentage of time should be spent thinking about how you're going to solve a problem vs actually typing in code to solve it?
+30% of time thinking, 70% programming

 ## Strings